Seen-Ventures/ai-accelerator/8.3 Multi Agent LLM Lecture/README.md

-# AutoGen Studio: A Deep Dive into Multi-Agent Workflow Design
+# Onboarding Application with AutoGen Studio

-This README serves as a comprehensive guide to AutoGen Studio, a user-friendly interface built upon the AutoGen framework for prototyping and testing multi-agent applications.
-AutoGen Studio empowers you to design, manage, and interact with agents, enabling rapid experimentation with complex workflows.
+This README is as a guide to AutoGen Studio, a user-friendly interface built upon the AutoGen framework for prototyping and testing multi-agent applications.
+AutoGen Studio enables users to design, manage, and interact with agents, enabling rapid experimentation with complex workflows.

 ## Getting Started